 You can choose from two levels of service - lab testing on its own, or a full sampling, testing and reporting service.
 Simply choose whether you would prefer us to either:

-Analysis and testing of the samples is undertaken in a UKAS and MCERTS accredited laboratory.
+Analysis and testing of the samples are undertaken in a UKAS and MCERTS accredited laboratory.
 Standard turnaround times for testing are 10 days, but results can be available in 5, 3 or as little as 1 day if required.

 Upon completion of the soil tests, we will issue an interpretive report explaining the significance of the results, as well the laboratory certificate of analysis, which may be requested by regulators such as the local planning authority or Environment Agency.

-Complete the quote request form on this page, and our team will be in touch shortly to establish you full requirements and provide you with a quote for sampling and testing costs.
+Complete the quote request form on this page, and our team will be in touch shortly to establish your full requirements and provide you with a quote for sampling and testing costs.

 Soil testing is often required within the development process, usually as part of a contaminated land survey, water pipeline risk assessment, phase 2 site investigation or remediation verification report.
 A testing and analysis report is also generally required where excavated soils are to be reused on site, disposed off site (such as to landfill), or moved between sites.
 All waste soil should be handled in line with the waste duty of care requirements.